Ashistry/ashistry/README.md

 == I Am Using GitHub Under Protest ==

-Please consider my Codeberg instead: [https://codeberg.org/ashistry](https://codeberg.org/ashistry)
+My repositories on Github will not be updated.
+Instead, I can be found on Codeberg: [https://codeberg.org/ashistry](https://codeberg.org/ashistry)

-I currently host on github.
+I currently host some projects on github.
 This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
 I am deeply concerned about using a proprietary system like GitHub to develop FOSS projects.
 I urge you to read about the